Delaware • New Jersey • Pennsylvania

 The most produced and studied of the PFAS are Perfluorooctanoic acid (PFOA) and Perfluorooctanesulfonic acid (PFOS).

 PFAS have unique properties to repel both water and oil.
-They are found in a variety of industrial and household products such as stain repellant textiles, fire-fighting foams, paper coatings and food packaging.
+They are found in a variety of industrial and household products, including:

 Exposure to PFAS

-In addition to direct human exposure pathways, PFAS can enter the environment through industrial outfalls, municipal treatment plants, usage of AFFF for firefighting, stormwater runoff and landfill leachate.
+In addition to direct human exposure pathways, PFAS can enter the environment through industrial outfalls, municipal treatment plants, firefighting foams, stormwater runoff and landfill leachate.

 PFAS released into the environment can contaminate surface water, as well as groundwater, and can bioaccumulate in fish.
 Environmental releases expose wildlife and humans through direct (swimming, drinking water, etc.) and indirect (consumption of contaminated organisms, etc.) pathways.